 3) You Do You.
 Only you as the parent are the best one to determine what your child needs at each stage.
 Trust that processes and God’s leading in your homeschool.
 Choose an approach that seems reasonable right now and just try it out, adjusting as needed based on what you observe about your child’s developmental readiness, needs, and family dynamic.

-I have tried a lot of different things in these years of homeschooling, and I still have 2 out of 6 kids in what I’d consider the early education stages.
+I have tried a lot of different things in these years of homeschooling, and I still have one kiddo in what I’d consider the early education stages.
 I am always learning more about how they learn and how to best teach them.

 Here’s what our homeschool years have looked like for preschool and kindergarten.
 Note that I don’t regret ANY of them.

 - Formal Pre-K / Kinder Curriculum: I spent time and money on our firstborn doing formal preschool.
 I don’t regret it!
 We both had fun!
 He is not in therapy because of it and still loves learning. 😉

 - Delayed Academics: Nowadays I delay most formal academics until about 1st or 2nd grade (and for some subjects even longer) focusing instead on character, play-based learning, and habits.
 I don’t regret this either!
 It is a fruitful use of our time and they aren’t behind at all.

 - One Room Schoolhouse: As a large family mom, we do a one-room schoolhouse style for subjects like history, Bible, science, art, music, read alouds, etc. so that they all benefit at their own level.
 We LOVE this approach and they learn so much by tagging along.
 The olders take some opportunities to help teach the youngers basic things, too, which is a blessing all around.

 What is the Best Pre-K and Kindergarten Curriculum?